 - introduce places, be it food or attraction, not found on usual tour packages and websites.

 - be available to help while they are traveling usually via WhatsApp.

 All these got me thinking that perhaps I could venture into offering personalised travel services.
 Besides itinerary, I could do room, transport, attraction and even restaurant bookings.

 A quick comparison with some leading and popular travel agents specialising in Japan holidays revealed either high cost, tight schedules or run of the mill itineraries.

 I believe that holiday trips, from start to end, should be an enjoyable experience.
 You should begin with excitement and anticipation, and finish with a sense of satisfaction and longing for the next trip.

-If you share the same belief and would like to have an affordable and personalised itinerary, drop me a message on this blog.
+If you share the same belief and would like to have someone plan a trip for you, drop me a message on this blog.